OpenNMT-tf uses TensorBoard to log information during the training. Simply start

 OpenNMT-tf also supports asynchronous distributed training with between-graph replication.
 In this mode, each graph replica processes a batch independently, compute the gradients, and asynchronously update a shared set of parameters.

-To enable distributed training, the user should set on the command line:
+To enable distributed training, the user should use the

 - a chief worker host that runs a training loop and manages checkpoints, summaries, etc.